| Advisers and recruiters say

 more attractive or lucrative job offer does not

 justify reneging on an acceptance, Burke said.
+"To renege on an offer simply

 because another offer came in later and looks